-New Burlington, OH - (1803 - 1971 abandoned after the Caesar Creek Lake flood control project)
+New Burlington, OH - (1803 - 1971 partially abandoned during the Caesar Creek Lake flood control project)

 Location: Chester Township, Clinton County & Spring Valley Township, Greene County - In Caesar Creek State Park on a gravel road (the old main street) just north of the intersection at Rt.
 380 & Roxanna New Burlington Rd.

 The last grocery store that existed was located across from where a small set of concrete steps still stand about 10 feet from the right side of the old main street.
 The gravel road turns into a concrete road & the main street bridge is the next sight to see.
-There's plenty of parking spots on the other side of the bridge & hiking trails that lead through where the town was.
+There's plenty of parking spots on the other side.

 Some barely visible foundations are in the area & occasionally other objects left behind can be found.
 During one of our expeditions we came across a very old 7 ounce soda bottle made by the Star City Bottling Co. of Miamisburg, OH & a nickel hinge from an ice box in a decaying parking lot in the woods.
-Lawrence Mitchner (1886 - 1973) & Ethel (Compton) Mitchner (1894 - 1964) were the last remaining residents of the town who wouldn't sell off their land in the village before the flood control project began.
+Lawrence Mitchner (1886 - 1973) & Ethel (Compton) Mitchner (1894 - 1964) were the last remaining residents who wouldn't sell off their land in the village before the flood control project began.
 They are also buried in the cemetery.
 New Burlington is still a populated area but it's center has moved south a bit.